katurn1/Predicting_Income_Classification/README.md

 ## Methodology
 I hypothesized that creating a classification model for 'Grow Smart' would allow them make accurate predictions on how to get people to the goal of making a median income and beyond.
-Using census data I built a classification model to make predictions on weather an indevidual would make <=50K or >50K.
+Using census data I built a classification model to make predictions on wether an individual would make <=50K or >50K.

 ## Data Description
 **Data Specs:**